 And most importantly, do you know how to use your body language to build positive and powerful customer relationships?

 Dr Carol Kinsey Goman is an international keynote speaker at business meetings, association conferences, and for government agencies and universities.
-She is the best-selling author of The Silent Language of Leaders: How Body Language Helps – or Hurts – How You Lead and the creator of LinkedIn Learnings’s most popular video course in 2016, 2017, 2018, ‘Body Language for Leaders’ and an expert on the impact of body language in the workplace.
+She is the creator of LinkedIn Learnings’ best-selling video course, ‘Body Language for Leaders’ and an expert on the impact of body language in the workplace.